 On 7 September 2012, the Government of South Africa announced the lifting of the moratorium on shale gas exploration.
-Falcon holds a 100% interest in a 7.5 million acre Technical Cooperation Permit in the Southwest Karoo Basin which was granted in October 2009.
+Falcon holds a 100% interest in a 7.5 million acre Technical Cooperation Permit ("TCP") in the Southwest Karoo Basin which was granted in October 2009.
 In January 2011, Falcon submitted an application for an exploration right covering the same area.
-With the announcing of the lifting of the moratorium, Falcon was planning to look for feedback from the licensing authority regarding its application.

-On 27 September 2012, Falcon announced that Mr. Philip O'Quigley and Mr. David Harris had been elected to Falcon's Board of Directors at the Annual & Special General Meeting of shareholders held in Vancouver on 25 September 2012.
-Mr. Robert Macaulay and Mr. Andrew Morris stepped down from the Board with effect from the AGM date.
+On 27 September 2012, Falcon announced that Mr. O'Quigley and Mr. David Harris had been elected to Falcon's Board at the Annual & Special General Meeting ("AGM") of shareholders held in Vancouver on 25 September 2012.
+Mr. Macaulay and Mr. Morris stepped down from the Board with effect from the AGM date.

-On 12 December 2012, Falcon announced that it had entered into an Agreement (the "Agreement") with Chevron Business Development South Africa Limited ("Chevron") which allowed both parties to jointly co-operate together in order to seek unconventional exploration opportunities in the Karoo Basin, South Africa.
-The Agreement provided for Falcon to work exclusively with Chevron for a period of five years in jointly obtaining exploration permits in the Karoo Basin subject to the parties mutually agreeing participation terms applicable to each permit and as such, there would be future announcements by Falcon when an exploration permit is awarded.
-In February of 2013, Chevron made a cash payment of \$1 million to Falcon as a contribution to past costs.
+On 12 December 2012, Falcon announced that it had entered into an agreement (the "Chevron Agreement") with Chevron Business Development South Africa Limited ("Chevron") which allowed both parties to jointly co-operate together in order to seek unconventional exploration opportunities in the Karoo Basin, South Africa.
+The Chevron Agreement provides for Falcon to work exclusively with Chevron for a period of five years in jointly obtaining exploration permits in the Karoo Basin subject to the parties mutually agreeing participation terms applicable to each permit and as such, there would be future announcements by Falcon when an exploration permit is awarded.
+In February 2013, Chevron made a cash payment of \$1 million to Falcon as a contribution to past costs.

 On 14 January 2013, Falcon announced that, further to its announcement of 31 July 2012, TXM had executed an agreement with NIS in relation to a significant exploration program ("the NIS Transaction").
-Under the terms of the NIS Transaction, NIS agreed to drill three exploration wells to target the Algyö Play.
-NIS made a cash payment of \$1.5 million to Falcon and agreed to drill three exploration wells by July 2014.
+Under the terms of the NIS Transaction, NIS agreed to drill three wells to target the "Algyő Play".
+NIS made a cash payment of \$1.5 million to Falcon and agreed to drill three wells by July 2014.
 NIS will earn 50% of net production from the first three wells, and has the option to acquire a right of first negotiation in any future drilling, after paying Falcon \$2.75 million.
-Falcon is to be fully carried on the drilling and testing of the three exploration wells.
+Falcon is to be fully carried on the drilling and testing of the three wells.
 Under the terms of the NIS Transaction, Falcon retains 100% interest in the Deep Makó Trough.

 On 21 January 2013, the Group announced the completion of the acquisition of 2D seismic data by Hess over the Hess Area of Interest in the Beetaloo Basin, Northern Territory, Australia.
-During 2011 and 2012, Hess acquired 3,490 km of 2D seismic data at an estimated cost in excess of \$55 million, which is currently being interpreted.
-The regulator, the Northern Territory Department of Mines and Energy, has determined that the acquired seismic satisfies the work commitments for the three permits owned by Falcon Australia.
+During 2011 and 2012, Hess acquired 3,490 km of 2D seismic data at an estimated cost in excess of \$55 million.
+The regulator, the Northern Territory Department of Mines and Energy, determined that the acquired seismic satisfied the work commitments for the three permits owned by Falcon Australia.

-On 24 January 2013, the Group announced that an independent CPR carried out by RPS Energy estimated gross recoverable prospective resource (play level) potential for the Group's Beetaloo Exploration Permits in Australia of 162 trillion cubic feet ("Tcf") of gas and 21,345 million barrels of oil ("Mmbo") of oil (P50), gross recoverable prospective gas resources in the Algyö Play of 568 billion cubic feet ("Bcf") (P50) and gross recoverable contingent resources in the Deep Makó Trough of 35.3 Tcf of gas and 76.7 Mmbo of oil (P50), both in Hungary.
+On 24 January 2013, the Group announced that an independent Competent Person Report ("CPR") carried out by RPS Energy estimated gross recoverable prospective resource (play level) potential for the Group's Beetaloo Exploration Permits (EP-76, EP-98, EP99 & EP-117) in Australia of 162 trillion cubic feet ("Tcf") of gas and 21,345 million barrels of oil ("Mmbo") of oil (P50), gross recoverable prospective gas resources in the Algyő Play of 568 billion cubic feet ("Bcf") (P50) and gross recoverable contingent resources in the Deep Makó Trough of 35.3 Tcf of gas and 76.7 Mmbo of oil (P50), both in Hungary.